Research Faculty

 West Virginia University

-Chair and Tenured Associate Professor of Nursing - Potomac State Department
+Chairperson and Tenured Associate Professor of Nursing - Potomac State Department

 Dr. Shapiro’s research focuses on continuous positive airway pressure (CPAP) adherence, obstructive sleep apnea (OSA) and its sequelae, OSA symptoms predictive of anxiety, and psychological consequences of untreated OSA.
 She has developed and pilot tested the CPAP-SAVER intervention to improve adherence among adults with newly diagnosed OSA.